Risk Aware Safe Control with Multi-Modal Sensing for Dynamic Obstacle Avoidance: Preliminaries and Problem formulation

 where \( s \in \{ \text{LiDAR}, \text{Camera}, \text{V2X} \} \), $\mathbf{o_{s,k}} \subset \mathbb{R}^n$ denotes the states of the obstacle at time k, $f_{o}$ is an unknown function, and $\omega_{s,k}$ is disturbance regarding to the sensors.
 The true obstacle position is denoted as \( \mathbf{Z}_{o,k} = (x_{o,k}, y_{o, k}) \in \mathbb{R}^2 \), and the obstacle position measurement from the sensor is denoted as \( \hat{\mathbf{Z}}_{o,k}^{(s)} = (x_{o,k}, y_{o, k}) \in \mathbb{R}^2 \) at time step $k$.

 In this setup, all three sensors perceive the same dynamic obstacle, but each may include different noise characteristics due to various factors.
-For instance, LiDAR sensors can produce distorted point clouds due to multipath effects or highly reflective surfaces, which may lead to the inaccurate location of obstacles.
-Camera-based systems are prone to motion blur during fast vehicle movement, mainly when the frame rate is low (e.g., below 30 Hz), degrading image quality and affecting the performance of vision-based detection or tracking algorithms.
-V2X communication relies on wireless transmission, which is susceptible to latency and packet loss, especially in dynamic environments.
-All of these reasons can lead to outdated position information, introducing inconsistency in cooperative sensing.
+For instance, LiDAR sensors can produce distorted point clouds, which may lead to inaccurate obstacle localization.
+Cameras are prone to motion blur during fast vehicle movement, degrading image quality and affecting vision-based detection algorithms.
+V2X communication relies on wireless transmission, which is susceptible to latency and packet loss.
+All of these reasons can lead to outdated position information, introducing inconsistency in multi-modal sensing.

 In order to model the noise distribution, we assume that the measurement uncertainty in each sensor follows a Gaussian distribution on Hilbert spaces, with sensor-specific covariance $\sigma^{(s)}$, and mean bias denoted as $\mu^{(\text{s})}$.
 Due to V2X latency and network-induced delays, we consider the possibility that the measurements is biased, especially for fast-moving or dynamic obstacles.
 The resulting Gaussian distribution models for the sensors are as follows: